Black Mold in the Home: Design Solutions and Preventive Measures

 Let’s break down how you can spot black mold, tackle it with design solutions, and protect your health with other preventive measures.

-Interior Design Solutions (Black Mold in the Home)
+The Role of Design (Black Mold in The Home)

 Install exhaust fans in bathrooms, kitchens, and laundry rooms to reduce moisture buildup.

-Use dehumidifiers in damp areas like basements to maintain humidity levels between 30-50%.
+Use dehumidifiers in damp areas like basements.
+This helps maintain humidity levels between 30-50%.

-Consider air purifiers with HEPA filters to capture mold spores and improve air quality.
+Consider air purifiers with HEPA filters.
+They can capture mold spores and improve air quality.
 For more on how to improve indoor air quality, check out Episode #2 of the Interior PEACE podcast: 5 Solutions to Indoor Air Pollution.

-Opt for mold-resistant drywall, particularly in moisture-prone areas.
+Opt for mold-resistant drywall, especially in moisture-prone areas.

-Replace carpet with hardwood, tile, or vinyl which are easier to clean and less likely to retain moisture.
+Consider replacing carpet with hardwood, tile, or vinyl.
+These materials are easier to clean and are less likely to retain moisture.

 Use mold-resistant paint on walls and ceilings to prevent fungal growth.